BonsaiDen/cobalt-rs/README.md

 ## TODO

 - Move out logic for congestion detection / avoidance into a trait so there can be different implementation.
+- Implement the actual `Message` layer on top of the low level connections in order to be able to send both reliable and ordered messages.

 ## Usage